library(tidyverse)

 Plot the data

-Another option is to plot the quartiles with boxplots to gain a visual sense of the distribution.
-In the following code chunk, I also added a stat_summary() call to plot the means of each time point.
+One option is to plot the quartiles and means with boxplots to gain a visual sense of the distribution of scores.

 %>%